Skip to Content

 RPC_URL=...
 SUBGRAPH_URL=... npm -C agents/sdk run example:events -- --backfill --backfill-limit 100

-Validate subgraph health + core/event-discoverable address parity:
+Validate subgraph health + core/event-derived address parity:

 RPC_URL=...
 SUBGRAPH_URL=... npm -C agents/sdk run example:subgraph-health -- --pretty